redtexts/texts/goldner_2003_same_movie.md

 which swept aside all self-appointed vanguards, "Marxist-Leninists" first of all.
 This is lost on Elbaum.
-By the early 1970's, Trotskyist groups had clearly out-organized the Marxist-Leninists, and for what it's worth, today the two largest Trotskyist groups, Lutte Ouvriere and Ligue Communiste, together account for 10% of the vote in French elections and are now larger than the Communist Party, without a Marxist-Leninist in sight.
+By the early 1970's, Trotskyist groups had clearly out-organized the Marxist-Leninists, and for what it's worth, today the two largest Trotskyist groups, Lutte Ouvrière and Ligue Communiste, together account for 10% of the vote in French elections and are now larger than the Communist Party, without a Marxist-Leninist in sight.
 In Britain, similarly, Trotskyist groups